Vinod-kumar-ios/XMP-To-Json/README.md

 ### Clone

- - Clone this repo to your local machine or download working copy from <a>href="https://github.com/macvinod/XMP-To-Json/archive/v1.0.zip" target="_blank">here</a>
+ - Clone this repo to your local machine or download working copy from  [a link](https://github.com/macvinod/XMP-To-Json/archive/v1.0.zip)<a>href="https://github.com/macvinod/XMP-To-Json/archive/v1.0.zip" target="_blank">here</a>

 ### Setup